TempleEight/temple-docs/TempleEight/docs/guide/value-constraints.md

 }
 ```

-If for example we wanted to constrain the `bar` property to be only positive numbers, we could write:
+If, for example, we wanted to constrain the `bar` property to be only positive numbers, we could write:

 ```
 ExampleService: service {